parrt/msds501/notes/computation.md

 where *Quantity<sub>i</sub>* is the *i<sup>th</sup>* value of Quantity.

-Because Python starts list indexing and 0, let's stick with that convention and that loop iterates from index 0 to *n*-1 for *n* elements in the lists.
+Because Python starts list indexing at 0, let's stick with that convention and that loop iterates from index 0 to *n*-1 for *n* elements in the lists.
 The length of Quantity is expressed as *len(Quantity)*.

 We tend to use indexed loops, that iterate through a range of integers, when traversing multiple lists at the same time.
 (To traverse a single list, we'd normally use a for-each loop.)
 For example, recall the visualization from the [combine programming pattern](patterns.md#combine):